The Inclusion Leader (with responsibility for children with Special Educational Needs) at Potters Green is Mrs Liz Dickson.

 -Pupils from families under stress

-Potters Green Primary School offers many different forms of additional provision, dependent on the needs of the child.
-This can include: additional in-class support; additional out-of-class support; one-to-one support; flexible groupings (including small group work); access to specific resources; mentoring; counselling; and access to a wide range of outside agencies including health, social care and the Local Authority.
-Additional provision is overseen by the school's Special Educational Needs Co-ordinators (SENCo’s) and is designed and implemented by an excellent team of teachers, ably supported by a fantastic group of teaching assistants and learning mentors.
+Potters Green School offers many different forms of additional provision, dependent on the needs of the child.
+This can include: additional in-class support; additional out-of-class support; one-to-one support; flexible groupings (including small group work); access to specific resources; mentoring; counselling; Thrive support and access to a wide range of outside agencies including health, social care and the Local Authority.
+Additional provision is overseen by the school's Special Educational Needs Co-ordinator (SENCo’s) and is designed and implemented by an excellent team of teachers, ably supported by a fantastic group of teaching assistants and learning mentors.

 We actively try to ensure that all our extra-curricular activities are adapted for children with Special Needs.

--These will be monitored and evaluated in line with school policy.
+These will be monitored and evaluated in line with school policy.